 The diagnosis of hypertension is made by taking several blood pressure measurements.
 Several measurements should be taken at different times in order to confirm the abnormal value and make a formal diagnosis.
 It is important to take several measurements at different times to make sure that high blood pressure persists over time.
-If high blood pressure is diagnosed, additional examinations and tests are usually performed to further the assessment.
+If high blood pressure is diagnosed, additional examinations and tests are usually done to further the assessment.

 Treatment of hypertension

 Primary hypertension usually cannot be cured, but it can be controlled to prevent or limit complications.
 For all people with high blood pressure or hypertension, lifestyle modification, especially in terms of diet and physical activity, is recommended.
 Antihypertensive drugs may also be prescribed if lifestyle changes are insufficient.
 These medicines can help control high blood pressure, but it is important that treatment is right for each individual.